Sectioned by topic

-Do you have specific information and facilities for disabled concert-goers?
+Do you have specific information and facilities for customers with access needs?

 Yes, please see our Access Policy.
 If you have any queries regarding disabled access please contact us on 0300 068 0400 or email us at email@example.com and our Box Office team will happily try to assist.

 Laser and strobe lighting may be used at some events.

 6. Running Times

 What time can I arrive?

 Concert car parks open at 5pm, except at Bedgebury Pinetum and Delamere Forest where car parks open at 4pm.